 Later in life, Benchley became a conservationalist, and attempted to educate people about sea life, and the impact they were having on it.
+He especially tried to get sharks protected (great whites are now protected in California and South Africa, two of their main strongholds) to undo the damage caused by Jaws.
 He died in 2006 of pulminary fibrosis.

 Benchley was the son of author Nathaniel Benchley and the grandson of humorist and sometime actor Robert Benchley.